Managing remote working

-We are advised that the only way to combat the spread of the virus is to stop the spread and rate of infection within our communities.
+Early in the pandemic we were advised that the only way to combat the coronavirus virus was to stop the spread and rate of infection within our communities.

 - maintaining the effectiveness of a now-remote team for an unspecified length of time,